peresasc/fmroi_supplementary_data/README.md

   - Radius in voxels: 10 voxel;
   - Center of the sphere: x = 192; y = 216; and z = 194.

-### Scripts
+### ROI Scripts

-- `./scripts`: All scripts used to create ROIs or test the performance of the algorithms are in this folder (afni, fmroi, fsl, and spm).
+- `./roi_scripts`: All scripts used to create ROIs or test the performance of the algorithms are in this folder (afni, fmroi, fsl, and spm).
 MRIcroGL does not allow ROI creation via script; therefore, its ROIs were created using its GUI.

+### Validation
+The `./validation` folder contains the `scripts` and `classification_data` folders.
-The `validation` folder contains scripts to test the ROI creation algorithms, namely the `roi_areavol.m` script calculates the surface area and volume of the ROIs, and the `roisgen_qc.m` script performs statistical calculations to assess the performance of the algorithms.
+- `scripts` folder contains the scripts used to test the ROI creation algorithms.
+The `roi_areavol.m` script calculates the surface area and volume of the ROIs, while the `roisgen_qc.m` script performs statistical computations to assess algorithm performance.
+This folder also includes scripts for preparing the OpenNeuro dataset ds00030 (`prepare_data_for_classification.m`), a pipeline for extracting and preprocessing BOLD time series and subsequently computing connectomes and exporting feature matrices (`applymask_connectome_pipeline.m`).
+Finally, the `svm_parallelperm.m` script performs the classification analysis using a support vector machine (SVM - LIBSVM 3.36 package) with permutation testing.
+- `classification_data` folder contains the input data required to run the classification analyses.

 ### Linear fit plots